LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 Formally, this means that *we must declare the type of every variable and parameter* in a statically typed language.
 This is done by preceding the variable or parameter name with the name of its type, as we did in the example above: `String x = "dog"`.

 <aside class="aside-note" markdown="1">
-We only need to specify the type of a variable or paremeter when declaring it.
+We only need to specify the type of a variable or parameter when declaring it.
 Subsequent usage does not require specifying the type, and will result in an error.
 </aside>

 Dynamic and static typing are examples of different [type systems](https://en.wikipedia.org/wiki/Type_system).
 The type system of a programming language is one of the most important high-level characteristics that programmers use when discussing the differences between languages.
 Here are a few examples of popular languages falling into these two categories: